 In 1998, Champion International sold 132,000 acres of land in northeastern Vermont.
 Through a complex partnership, these lands were divided into three parcels.
 The most ecologically significant areas became public lands, while the largest areas continued as private working forest.
-In 2009, the Vermont Agency of Natural Resources approved the Green Mountain Club as corridor manager for hiking trail on former Champion lands.
+In 2009, the Vermont Agency of Natural Resources approved the Green Mountain Club as corridor manager for hiking trails on former Champion lands.
 The GMC renewed its status as corridor manager in 2015.
-In 2013, the former Champion lands were renamed Kingdom Heritage Lands and encompasses the West Mountain Wildlife Management Area and the public access easement on the private timber lands currently owned by Plum Creek Timber Company.
+In 2013, the former Champion lands were renamed Kingdom Heritage Lands and they encompass the West Mountain Wildlife Management Area and the public access easement on the private timberlands currently owned by Plum Creek Timber Company.

-You can read the GMC’s corridor manager proposal here and learn more about the partnership that make managing this land possible by watching the video below.
+You can read the GMC’s corridor manager proposal here and learn more about the partnership that makes managing this land possible by watching the video below.

 The Green Mountain Club has two cabins on the shore of Wheeler Pond located in Barton, Vermont.
 The cabins are nearby Lake Willoughby, which is the center of the Northeast Kingdom hiking trails that cover nearly 40 miles in the area.
 The hiking trails offer unique cliffs and vistas, and Green Mountain Club volunteers maintain the cabins and even stock the firewood.

 These cabins are for rent year-round.
 For reservations, please use our online reservation system.

 The Northeast Kingdom Section is unique within the club as it maintains not only the Bluff Ridge trails but also a number of other hiking trails through the northeastern part of Vermont.
 These include Mt.
 Pisgah, Mt.
 Hor, Haystack Mountain, Bluff Mountain, Bald Mountain, and Moose Mountain.